Akcakaya/MAPS-to-Models/README.md

 (2) In `MAPS_MainScript.r`, specify the folder where you saved the files as the `BASE_DIRECTORY`.

-(3) Follow other instructions in MAPS_MainScript.r, modify the settings as needed, and run this script in R.
+(3) Follow other instructions in `MAPS_MainScript.r`, modify the settings as needed, and run this script in R.

 ## References
 Aiello-Lammens, M.A. and H.R.
 Akçakaya.
 2015.
 New approaches to global sensitivity analysis of demographic models with applications to impact assessment (in review).